arks71/45SecondTimer-Wearable/README.md

 The BBC micro:bit watch kit from Cool Components is a suitable souce of the components https://coolcomponents.co.uk/products/micro-bit-watch-kit (but don't forget to make sure you have CR2025 batteries for this one).

+See the Wiki pages for more details and an alternative kit